 Sing Songs for Language Development

 Singing songs is an engaging way to teach babies language because their brains are drawn to the sound of music and melody.
 Popular children’s songs are often repetitive, use gestures, and include robust and functional language and vocabulary for kids to use daily.
 Classics like “Wheels on the Bus,” “Old McDonald,” and “Five Little Ducks” are great for this.
-Pair your child’s favorite songs while reading books or with toys representing each song.
+Pair your child’s favorite songs with reading books or toys that represent each song.
 Have your child face you while singing so they can see your mouth, gestures, and enthusiasm during all the fun!13

 Everyday Routines and Activities